lfkeitel/inca-tool/docs/task-files.rst

     - Default: Empty string
     - Valid values: Any command block name
     - Description:
         - This controls which command block acts as the entry point into the task.
 By default a nameless block will be used.
-Generally this setting should be used but is made available for customization.
+Generally this setting shouldn't be used but is made available for customization.
 - output
     - Type: key-value string
     - Default: Empty string